smdogroup/tacs/docs/source/examples/Example-Beam_Optimization.rst

 .. note:: The script for this example can be found under the `examples/beam/` directory.

 This example demonstrates TACS structural optimization capabilities.
-The optimization is setup using TACS' MPhys module, which acts as a wrapper for OpenMDAO.
+The optimization is setup using TACS' :ref:`mphys/mphys:MPhys` module, which acts as a wrapper for OpenMDAO.
 The beam model that we will be using for this problem is a rectangular beam, cantilevered, with a shear load applied at the tip.
 The beam is discretized using